-A new study revealed the effects of brain cooling treatment for patients with hypoxic ischemic encephalopathy (HIE).
+A new study revealed the effects of brain cooling treatment for patients with hypoxic-ischemic encephalopathy (HIE).
 In a National Institute of Health (NIH) study, physicians compared magnetic resonance imaging (MRI) from newborns who were born with HIE in 2005 and compared them to new MRIs that were taken in 2012.
-As a result, newborns…
+As a result, newborns who…

 During a home birth, a delay in getting the baby to the hospital for a C-section when the baby was getting no oxygen (due to a uterine rupture and prolapsed umbilical cord) caused the baby to have permanent brain damage.